nus-cs2103/website-base/admin/project-assessment.md

 <panel header="4. **Documentation** %%[{{ icon_individual }} 10 marks]%%" expanded>

-Evaluates: How well does your user guide achieves its objectives?
+Evaluates: How good are the sections you wrote for the user guide and the developer guide?

 Based on: the relevant sections of your project portfolio.
 Criteria considered:
 * Explanation should be clear and written to match the audience.
 * Good use of visuals to complement text.
+* Use of correct UML notations (where applicable)

 </panel>

 <panel header="5. **Project management** %%[{{ icon_team }} 5 + {{ icon_individual }} 5 = 10 marks]%%" expanded>